NSE Admissions and Registration Information

 Note: Most other Hawaiian language courses are taught in Hawaiian!

-Note: Art classes and Administration of Justice are usually taught at the Manono Campus of the Hawaii Community College a few blocks from the UH Hilo Main Campus.
+Art classes and Administration of Justice classes are usually taught at the Manono Campus of the Hawaiʻi Community College, a few blocks from the UH Hilo Main Campus.
 This is about a 10-15 minute walk.

 If you wish to register for any UH Hilo classes that have prerequisites, you must complete the following steps.
 Failure to do so could greatly limit your ability to obtain classes.
 You must meet UH Hilo's prerequisites, which may be different from your home school.
 Be sure to discuss course selection with your home campus academic advisor.